AymericPlanche/local-reverse-proxy/README.md

-# Traefik
+# Local reverse proxy

-Traefik is a reverse proxy.

 In a docker development environment it's usefull in order to access to web containers with a complete url instead of playing with port number (http://my-domain.docker.local vs http://localhost:8123)

+As a reverse proxy, we use the traefik docker image.

 It will listen to default http port number (80) so if you have a container already on this port or a local web server please, update your container configuration and/or stop your local webserver.